 by Chandler Warnick

-Know the difference between Egyptian and Turkish cotton.
 You may notice that a lot of bathrobes feature either Egyptian cotton or Turkish cotton fibers.
-While both these materials are high-quality, soft and durable, they each lend slightly different qualities to a bathrobe.
-A bathrobe made from Turkish cotton terry cloth with have a slight natural sheen to it and will require a few washes to reach optimum softness.
+While both these materials are high-quality, soft, and durable, they each lend slightly different qualities to a robe.
+A bathrobe made from Turkish cotton terry cloth will have a slight natural sheen to it and will require a few washes to reach optimum softness.
 Egyptian cotton bathrobes don't have the sheen Turkish cotton ones do, but they will feel soft right out of the package.

-Look at robes in a variety of different fabrics.
 Terry cloth is by far the most common bathrobe material, but that doesn't mean it's the only material out there.
-Bathrobes come in a variety of fabrics and weaves; some of the most common terry cloth alternatives are cotton waffle-knits, jersey knits and synthetic microlux, which is a very fine fleece fabric.
+Bathrobes come in a variety of fabrics and weaves; some of the most common terry cloth alternatives are cotton waffle-knits, jersey knits, and synthetic microlux, which is a very fine fleece fabric.
 If you're looking for a robe to put on in the evening, consider one made from satin or silk.

 - Best Robe for Your Climate

 When you think of bathrobes, you probably think of ultra plush, Turkish cotton bathrobes; however, a bathrobe like this may or may not be best for you.
 If you live in a hot or humid area, chances are a very thick bathrobe will be too toasty.
 Thinner bathrobes made from cotton jersey or waffle-knit cloth can be great for warmer climates.

 Robes in unisex sizes will definitely fit around you, but many unisex-sized robes are cut for people of average height.
 If you like your robes especially long or if you are tall, be sure to check the length of a unisex bathrobe before you buy it.